BY PASTOR T. O. BANSO

 “Bless the LORD, O my soul, and forget not all His benefits” (Psalm 103:2 New King James Version).

 Psalm 103 is attributed to David.
 He spoke to himself to bless the LORD and not to forget all (not some of) His benefits or blessings.
-Probably he said this because human beings tend to easily forget the benefits of the LORD.
-In their ingratitude, they sometimes take credit for the benefits of the LORD.
-There are people who have what you have – intelligence, connections, etc. – and did what you did, but got a different result.
-Give thanks to the LORD.
+Probably he said this because people easily forgot the benefits of the LORD.

 Psalm 68:19 says, “Blessed be the Lord, who daily loads us with benefits, the God of our salvation!”
 (NKJV).
 You should be grateful to God for His daily load of benefits.
 Don’t let your ingratitude stop their continued supply.